Positivity of the symmetric group characters is as hard as the polynomial time hierarchy: Introduction

 \subsection{Related work}

 The amount of work on characters of the symmetric groups is much too large to be reviewed here, but let us note that they prominently appear in other fields, see e.g.\ \cite{Dia,Pau,Ste}, and have remarkable applications, see e.g.\ \cite{EFP,MRS}.
-On the other hand, the asymptotic proportion of zeros in the character table remains open, see dueling discussions on the same data in \cite[$\S$1.2]{Mil} and \cite[$\S$8.5]{PPV}.
+On the other hand, the asymptotic proportion of zeros in the character table remains open, see complementary discussions of the same data in \cite[$\S$1.2]{Mil} and \cite[$\S$8.5]{PPV}.

-Hepler \cite{Hep} proved that the computation of $\chi^\la(\pi)$ is $\sharpP$-hard under Turing reductions.
+Hepler \cite{Hep} proved that the computation of $\chi^\la(\pi)$ is $\sharpP$-hard under many-one reductions.
 He does not study the vanishing problem of $\chi^\la(\pi)$.
 The vanishing of the character $\chi^\la(\mu)$ was proved to be $\NP$-hard in \cite{PP_comp}.
 It is noteworthy that the result in \cite{PP_comp} only holds for the problem where the input $(\la,\mu)$ is encoded in binary, i.e., instead of $\pi$ the second parameter is just the cycle type $\mu$ in binary.
 Our results do not have such a restriction.
 The relativizing closure properties of $\sharpP$ have been characterized in \cite{HVW95}, which can be generalized to prove non-containment in $\sharpP$ w.r.t.\ an oracle in several settings, see \cite{IP22}.

 In the combinatorics literature, the notion of a ``positive combinatorial interpretation'' is used informally; these are also called \emph{manifestly positive} combinatorial formulas, rules, expressions, etc. This is to emphasize the importance of positivity, as opposed to \emph{signed combinatorial formulas}, which typically refers to formulas in (subsets of) $\GapP$.
 A complexity theoretic approach in this setting was introduced in \cite{Wilf} (see also \cite{Pak18}).